ChenYuHo/gloo/daiet/lib/dpdk/doc/guides/testpmd_app_ug/testpmd_funcs.rst

 For example, to create a bonded device in mode 1 on socket 0::

-   testpmd> create bonded 1 0
+   testpmd> create bonded device 1 0
    created new bonded device (port X)

 add bonding slave